 Regular pruning of old stems should keep your lilacs from becoming too tall and cumbersome.
 What you do not want to do is cut off just the tops of branches.
 Cutting back just the tops of long stems leaves the plant with an odd, unnatural shape.
 You are better off completely removing any stem that has become overgrown.

 If you want your lilac to fill in more and become shrubbier, after pruning out the older stems, prune the remaining new stems to an outward facing bud.
-This will cause more branching.
+This will cause more branching and a denser shrub.

 Reviving an Old, Overgrown Lilac